Niue: Tourism

+Niue became the world's first dark-sky country in March 2020.
+The entire island maintains standards of light development and keeps light pollution limited.
+Guided Astro-tours will be offered for tourists, led by trained Niuean community members.

+Matavai Resort controversy

+New Zealand businessman Earl Hagaman, founder of Scenic Hotel Group, was awarded a contract in 2014 to manage the Matavai Resort in Niue after he made a $101,000 political donation to the New Zealand National Party, which at that time led a minority government in New Zealand.
+The resort is subsidized by New Zealand, which wants to bolster tourism there.
+In 2015, New Zealand announced $7.5m in additional funding for expansion of the resort.

+The selection of the Matavai contractor was made by the Niue Tourism Property Trust, whose trustees are appointed by New Zealand Foreign Affairs minister Murray McCully.
+Prime Minister John Key said he did not handle campaign donations, and that Niue premier Toke Talagi has long pursued tourism as a growth strategy.
+McCully denied any link between the donation, the foreign aid and the contractor selection.

 Information technology

-The first computers were Apple machines brought in by the University of the South Pacific Extension Centre around the early 1980s.
-The Treasury Department computerised its general ledger in 1986 using NEC personal computers that were IBM PC XT compatible.
-The Census of Households and Population in 1986 was the first to be processed using a personal computer with the assistance of David Marshall, FAO Adviser on Agricultural Statistics, advising UNFPA Demographer Dr Lawrence Lewis and Niue Government Statistician Bill Vakaafi Motufoou to switch from using manual tabulation cards.
-In 1987 Statistics Niue got its new personal computer NEC PC AT use for processing the 1986 census data; personnel were sent on training in Japan and New Zealand to use the new computer.
+The Census of Households and Population in 1986 was the first to be processed using a personal computer with the assistance of David Marshall, FAO adviser on agricultural statistics, advising UNFPA demographer Lawrence Lewis and Niue government statistician Bill Vakaafi Motufoou to switch from using manual tabulation cards.
+In 1987, Statistics Niue got its new personal computer NEC PC AT use for processing the 1986 census data; personnel were sent on training in Japan and New Zealand to use the new computer.
 The first Computer Policy was developed and adopted in 1988.

 In 2003, Niue became the first country in the world to provide state-funded wireless internet to all inhabitants.

-In August 2008 it has been reported that all school students have what is known as the OLPC XO-1, a specialised laptop by the One Laptop per Child project designed for children in the developing world.
-Niue was also a location of tests for the OpenBTS project, which aims to deliver low-cost GSM base stations built with open source software.
+In August 2008, it has been reported that all school students have what is known as the OLPC XO-1, a specialised laptop by the One Laptop per Child project designed for children in the developing world.

 In July 2011, Telecom Niue launched pre-paid mobile services (Voice/EDGE – 2.5G) as Rokcell Mobile based on the commercial GSM product of vendor Lemko.
 Three BTS sites will cover the nation.
 International roaming is not currently available.
-The fibre optic cable ring is now completed around the island (FTTC), Internet/ADSL services were rolled out towards the end of 2011.

-In January 2015 Telecom Niue completed the laying of the fibre optic cable around Niue connecting all the 14 villages, making land line phones and ADSL internet connection available to households.
+In January 2015, Telecom Niue completed the laying of the fibre optic cable around Niue connecting all the 14 villages, making land line phones and ADSL internet connection available to households.

 Niue was connected to the Manatua Fibre Cable in 2021.

 Demographics

-The following demographic statistics are from the CIA World Factbook.